yuzonightly/parallel-ray-tracing/README.md

-# raytracing-discovery

-Goal: use PThreads and MPI to parallelize a simple raytracing algorithm.
+Use PThreads and MPI to parallelize a simple ray tracing algorithm.

 ## Run